Health Insurance For Self Employed

 - Moving to a new state not covered by your current plan

 There are 4 “metallic tiers” to choose from: Platinum, Gold, Silver and Bronze.
 The Platinum plans have the least out of pocket expenses but the highest premiums.
 The Bronze plans have the lowest premiums but the highest out of pocket expenses for medical care.

 2. Association Health Plans

 Association health plans are becoming very popular – and why wouldn’t they?
 Individual health plans in New York are almost impossible to find.
 There are several associations that offer health plans: Freelancer Unions, Nurse or medical Unions, Labor Unions and so on.
 These entities came together to give their members bargaining power to offer robust health plans at reasonable prices.

 Technically, association plans are group health plans that offer health insurance, dental and vision plans for individuals and family members.
-Once you join the association – usually by paying an annual fee – you have access to networks such as: Empire Blue Cross, Emblem Health, Magna Care, Cigna and more.
+Once you join the association – usually by paying an annual fee – you have access to networks such as: Anthem, Empire Blue Cross, Emblem Health, Cigna and more.

 Why an Association Health Plan Might Be A Good Option For You

 - You are a sole proprietor looking for affordable health, dental and vision coverage